CLNEulalia/Heroku-Atlas-Deployment/README.md

 > [Procfile](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile)
 > in the root of your directory and include the line `web: node index.js`.

-13. Add, commit and push to the **solution branch** of the Book-e JSON App.
+13. Add and commit all changes we've made to Book-e JSON.
+It is a good idea to push to GHE as well. **IMPORTANT** if you used the solution branch, make sure you're making the commit to the solution branch.

 #### Heroku & Atlas Configuration